godotengine/emacs-gdscript-mode/README.md

 ### Opening the project in the editor

-You can open the project in the Godot editor with `M-x gdscript-godot-open-project-in-editor`, or open files and more in Godot with the `M-x gdscript-godot-*` commands.
+You can open the Godot editor with `M-x gdscript-godot-open-project-in-editor`, or open files and more in Godot with the `M-x gdscript-godot-*` commands.

 By default, these commands try to use an executable named `godot` on the system [PATH environment variable](<https://en.wikipedia.org/wiki/PATH_(variable)>).